-FRISCO, TX - Anyone familiar with golf and civilization in the 21st Century has seen the way small communities turn into boom towns seemingly overnight.
+FRISCO, Texas -- Anyone familiar with golf and civilization in the 21st century has seen the way small communities turn into boom towns seemingly overnight.

 First comes the homes and the roads, then the strips centers, mega malls, dozens of mind-numbing restaurant choices and finally the new golf courses start to make the scene complete.